lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/5_Use_Terra.bio_Genomic_Datasets.md

 ----

 ### Other Things to Know
- - If you download data, you may incur GCP service charges.
+ - If you download data to your local laptop, you may incur GCP service charges.

 ### How to learn more
  - 📙 Try out some example Terra notebooks using the [Terra Notebooks Playground](https://app.terra.bio/#workspaces/help-gatk/Terra%20Notebooks%20Playground) workspace - examples using Python, R and also many bioinformatics tools